SCOPE Act: Students Engaged in Advancing Texas et al v. Paxton

 On August 16, 2024, FIRE helped 4 plaintiffs to sue the Attorney General Ken Paxton, alleging that the law violated the first amendment.

 Lawsuits enforcing the act

 Texas v.
 TikTok

-On October 3, 2024 Ken Paxton sued TikTok for violating The SCOPE Act demanding a trial and for penalties of up to 10,000 dollars per violation.
+On October 3, 2024, Ken Paxton sued TikTok for violating The SCOPE Act demanding a trial and for penalties of up to 10,000 dollars per violation.
 TikTok denies that it violated the law.

+Paxton v.
+Discord

+Paxton sued Discord in May 2026 over its failure to prevent exposure of minors to sexual exploitation and extremist content, required by the unchallenged parts of the SCOPE Act.
+In July 2026, the judge issued an order that Discord had 90 days to implement the same protections for minors it had set up in the UK for Texas users.